 When Walker was young, loss struck her family when her mother was diagnosed with a rare brain cancer.
-While her mother’s death may have been that initial spark that inspired her work ethic in academics, she also excelled in athletics.
-Walker competed as a shot-put thrower for the track and field team at the University of North Dakota (UND) in Grand Forks.
+While her mother’s death may have been the initial impetus that inspired her work ethic in academics, she also excelled in athletics.
+Walker competed as a shot-putter for the track and field team at the University of North Dakota (UND) in Grand Forks.

 Two people smile for a selfie.
 They rest their heads on each other.While at UND, she found a passion for working with people with disabilities.
 She regularly volunteered with the Special Olympics and worked as a direct support professional in a small residential facility.
 Walker came to notice that despite being an organization dedicated to those with disabilities, there was still room for improvements to be made on combating internal biases and misunderstanding of the disability community among those who worked and volunteered there.